ways-choir-dev/ways-choir-dev.gitlhub.io/content/the_choir.en.md

 Gunars speaks English with us, thus the rehearsal language is a sort of Denglisch – in other words German and English, often in combination – a famous saying of Gunars’: „Every day is Zwerchfell-day“ (“Every day is diaphragm day”).

 The WAYSies come from all over Berlin and the surrounding area.
-Due to the pandemic is our rehearsal room currently in the family center "Bus-Stop e.V." in Berlin-**Lichterfelde**.
+Our rehearsal room is in the neighbourhood center "Berliner Bär" in Berlin-**Tempelhof**.
 Here we meet every Monday at 7:00 – 10:00 p.m.
-After the pandemic we plan to return to our previous rehearsal room at **Kudamm** although it is not yet foreseeable when this will be.

 ![](https://res.cloudinary.com/ways-choir/image/upload/v1653678016/220521_Choir-WE.jpg)